LibraryCarpentry/lc-git/_episodes/03-sharing.md

 Now, going to GitHub.com, click on your profile icon in the top right corner to get the drop-down menu.
 Click "Settings," then on the settings page, click "SSH and GPG keys," on the left side "Account settings" menu.
 Click the "New SSH key" button on the right side.
-Now, you can add the title (Savvy might use the title "Savvy's 2021 laptop," just a little description to remind Savvy which computer this public key connect to).
+Now, you can add the title (A person might use the title "My 2021 work laptop," just a little description to remind themselves which computer this public key connect to).
 Paste your SSH key into the field, and click the "Add SSH key" to complete the setup.

 Now that we’ve set that up, let’s check our authentication from the command line.